Leaf-Agriculture/docs/docs/machine_file_conversion_sample_output.md

 of what properties you can expect for each type of data.

-## Machine File Summary
+## Machine Files

-Leaf returns operation file summaries in a standardized format.
+Leaf returns operation file in a standardized format.
 Summaries use the point data to derive basic information about the operation and include links to the original files and images of an operation.
 Naturally, different types of operations contain different properties.
 For instance, an `applied`